 Fermented foods bring more than just increased nutrition to your diet though; They also protect against pathogens and helps digestion.
 In fact, eating fermented foods can help you lose weight, lower blood pressure, heal your gut, lift depression, clear your mind, and maybe prevent cancer

 Culturing your own vegetables at home is quick and easy.
 You can have the jar fermenting on your kitchen counter in less than 15 minutes of prep time and have fermented veggies ready to eat in as little as 5 days.
+Fermenting vegetables is also a great way to help make vitamin K more bio available too.
 But if you don`t have any cultured vegetables in your fridge, where do you begin?
 Try one of these recipes.

 Once these beauties are finished, you can store the jar in your refrigerator to eat right away or you can store it in a cool dry place, like your root cellar.
 Fermented vegetables need no further processing.
 I’ve kept jars of sauerkraut in my fridge for a year and served out of them throughout the year.
 They are kept preserved by the lacto bacteria in them.